-Nantucket is an island off Cape Cod in Massachusetts.
+Nantucket is an island off Cape Cod in Massachusetts and one of the most beautiful places in New England.
 It has a large history of whaling but now only offers whale watching tours in the season, April to October.
 The island is the definition of super cute.
 Wild nature, incredible wildlife, and friendly locals.
 Downtown with its rough, cobbled streets and concentration of dark gray cottages that otherwise are spotted throughout the entire island.
 If this sounds tempting, a day trip to Nantucket is definitely something you should consider.
 As long as the weather is warm and nice.

 Other than downtown, a day trip gives you the opportunity to explore other parts of the island.
 Like the beaches that cover most of the island’s coastline with white fine sand dunes and meet wild green bushes before you see any houses.
 Houses so charming you just want to live in them.
 The best way to get around unless you take a car is to see Nantucket by bike.
 There are also a few nice but short hikes you can do to immerse yourself into Nantucket’s wildlife.